Alphabet shares fall as Google misses on sales, YouTube revenue disappoints

 But Pichai’s reveal that Google’s YouTube video streaming unit is generating ad revenue at a pace of $15 billion annually put it below rough estimates as high as $25 billion.

-Divulging 53% quarterly revenue growth for Google’s cloud services compared with a year ago meant it grew slower than the business it is trying to catch up to, Microsoft Corp’s (MSFT.O) Azure, which reported 62% quarterly rise in sales last week.
+Divulging 53% quarterly revenue growth for Google’s cloud services compared with a year ago meant it grew slower than the business it is trying to catch up to, Microsoft Corp’s (MSFT.O) Azure.
+It reported a 62% quarterly rise in sales last week, or 39% when considering some cloud services Microsoft sells through other units.

 While financial analysts applauded the new transparency from Alphabet, some questioned executives for the second time in the last four quarters to explain why overall revenue has been missing or just barely meeting their expectations.
 Sales growth dipped below 20% in three quarters during 2019, compared to just once in the previous three years.